clinaresl/pgnparser/README.md

 + The links shown in blue in the footer will take you to the homepages of each software project

-Of course, these links are specific of the template used, and different layouts can be considered with different templates.
+Of course, these links are specific to the template being used, and different layouts can be produced with different templates.

 Note that variables used in the templates might contain UTF-8 characters as they are read from the input pgn file.
 Fortunately, `xelatex` provides automatic